 Student Intern, French & Spanish

 Talk about industrious determination, Elsa-the-incredible reached out to us while studying abroad in Santiago, Chile and instantly hit the ground running for TA-DA! and our mission of supporting children and their families.
 (Yes, all whilst enjoying a semester abroad!)
 Otherwise a UC Berkeley majoring in both Political Science and Spanish, Elsa grew up in a bilingual, international family with a French father and American mother in Los Angeles.
-She embarked on her 3rd language, Spanish, at age 11.
+She began to learn her third language, Spanish, at age 11.
 No stranger to the world, Elsa spent summers in France and has also studied abroad in both Madrid, Spain and Rome, Italy.
 She is active in Project SMILE, a volunteer organization which matches college mentors with middle school students - and lives for French, education, human rights, research & data methods, all things international…and now (lucky us) TA-DA!
 Language Productions.

 Advisor & Translator, German

 A source of brilliant sunshine to whomever she graces with her presence, we are humbled to have Lea as our first German intern.
-Although spending this year in the San Francisco Bay soaking in some California rays while working on her English, she typically calls a town near Stuttgart, Germany home.
-There you’ll find her teaching kindergarten (those lucky ducks!); sharing her love of life - and language.
+Although spending this year in the San Francisco Bay area soaking in some California rays while working on her English, she typically calls a town near Stuttgart, Germany home.
+There you’ll find her teaching kindergarten (those lucky ducks!), sharing her love of life - and language.

 Student Intern, Mandarin Chinese & Spanish